benjaminhocking/grainy_gradients/README.md

-Unfinished and un-optimised gradient generator for a graph visualisation/animation library I'm working on
+Unfinished and un-optimised grainy gradient generator for a graph visualisation/animation library I'm working on